platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 ## Web Application Firewall & Anti-DDoS

 All Platform.sh-hosted sites, either Grid or Dedicated, live on infrastructure provided by major cloud vendors.
-These vendors include their own Level 3 DDoS protection that is sufficient for the vast majority of cases.
+These vendors include their own Level 3 DDoS protection that is sufficient for the majority of cases.

 Customers are welcome to put their own WAF in front of a Dedicated cluster or add other security measures not included in the offering.